 Crowns Vs Dental Implants: What’s Best For You

 You will need to have an in-depth conversation with your dentist about the best approach for your dental restoration.
+Find more details.
 Sometimes the position of the restoration plays an important role while at other times, the chances of a new infection may be the primary concern.
 What is most important is that you make the best decision for your long term dental health.
 Not everyone is eligible for dental implants, so you may need to consider some alternatives.